-Important note: Reflecting on what you are learning provides double learning.
+Reflecting on what you are learning provides double learning.
 It is reinforcing what you’ve learned and gives you more learning.
 Good stuff and so an important skill worth enhancing.

 Notice how I got clear on what I was feeling in my body and my thought process in relation to missing the deadline.
 Doing that is leading me to this realisation – It’s important to me to let something like a blog evolve, which means I can’t force the blog to come into being.
 Why that is, I do not yet know.
-But there is something about the time it takes or the time I am letting myself give to it.

 Writing blog posts gives me that opportunity.
-And that may be the reason I like to give it the time to let the blog post evolve as I write it.
+And that may be the reason I like to give the blog post the time to evolve as I write it.
 So another learning is I need to schedule time in to flesh out my ideas on topics for blog posts.

-But I don’t have tons of time right now as I have a meeting in central London on research related to Transverse Myelitis later this afternoon.
-(I’m a lucky lady.
-Research is my other love.)
+But I don’t have tons of time right now as I have a meeting in central London on a research project related to Transverse Myelitis later this afternoon.
+And research is another favourite activity which I’m good at.

-Timing is another consideration.
-Some items can actually wait another day to be done.
+And some items can actually wait another day to be done

 Giving myself permission to take a break

-I am noticing how knowing what is important to me figures in a lot here in regards to when I give myself a break and when I don’t.
+I am noticing how knowing what is important to me is a consideration regarding when I give myself a break and when I don’t.

-I am also noticing how much I enjoyed writing this post using a very in the moment approach and how much I learned.
+I’m also noticing how much I enjoyed writing this post using a very in the here-and-now approach and how much I learned.
 On top of that, this is the least amount of time ever I spent on writing a post!
 Bonus!
 There is more learning in that I am sure.
-But you know what, I’m going to give myself a break. 😉
+But you know what, I’m going to let myself a take a break from that.